ballerina-attic/docs-ballerina-vscode-extension/en/docs/edit-the-code/code-actions.md

 #### Rewrite code actions

+The following refactoring actions are available as rewrite actions.

-- `Map with a query expression`: When both right-hand side (RHS) and left-hand side (LHS) types are array types, convert the RHS to a query expression.
+- `Map with a query expression`: When both the right-hand side (RHS) and left-hand side (LHS) types are array types, convert the RHS to a query expression.
 You can modify the query expression with additional clauses and mappings later.

   <img src="https://github.com/wso2/docs-ballerina-visual-studio-code-plugin/blob/main/en/docs/img/rewrite-actions.gif?raw=true" width="100%" />

-### Source actions
+## Source actions

 Source actions are used to generate common code structures and recurring elements.

 #### Source actions for generating getters and setters

+The following source actions are available for generating getters and setters.

 - `Create a getter`: Generate a getter for class-level variables.
 - `Create a setter`: Generate a setter for class-level variables.